How to use Radical.Tools

 - Right panel — properties of the selected element, plus the view/milestone panel and the AI chat.

-The toolbar at the top controls layout, undo/redo, and the Designer ↔ Viewer mode switch.
+The toolbar at the top controls layout, undo/redo, and the Designer / Viewer / Presenter mode switch.
+Designer is the full editing environment; Viewer is a read-only sandbox for navigating views; Presenter drives the fullscreen slide deck.
 The Radical menu (top-left logo button) gives access to model management, metamodel editor, theme, Smart Fit, AI settings, and the connection-key preference.

 .json file from disk.